Denver Law Ascent

 Ascent Logo_March 2021_600px

-Denver Law Ascent is a pre-orientation program designed to welcome and support incoming University of Denver Sturm College of Law students from communities historically underrepresented in the legal profession including (but not limited to) students who are ethnically or racially historically underrepresented, LGBTQ+ students, students with disabilities, gender-diverse persons, and first-generation college students.
-Denver Law Ascent enables our new students to build communities among their classmates and DU faculty, staff, alumni, and the legal community at large.
-Students have opportunities to develop academic skillsand most importantlyto build connections, find support resources, and prepare for success in law school.
-Applications for the Fall 2024 program will be available next June.
+Denver Law Ascent is a pre-orientation program created to welcome and support incoming University of Denver Sturm College of Law students.
+All admitted students are welcome to apply.
+The program is designed to support students from communities historically underrepresented in the legal profession and those with less familiarity with the legal profession including (but not limited to) students who are ethnically, racially, or socioeconomically underrepresented, non-traditional students, Veterans, LGBTQ+ students, gender-diverse persons, students with disabilities, students from rural areas, and first-generation college students, among others.
+Denver Law Ascent enables our new students to build communities among their classmates and DU faculty, staff, alumni and the legal community at large.
+Ascent students have opportunities to develop academic skills—and most importantly—to build connections, find support resources, and prepare for success in law school.
+The program abides by all requirements set by DU's Office of Equal Opportunity and Title IX.
+The Fall 2025 application is now available!
+The priority deadline is April 15, 2025; final deadline is by no later than June 10, 2025.

 • Denver Law Ascent Program Details/FAQ